Ferris Wheel (1893): Lasting legacy

 Although the original Ferris Wheel was demolished, a new wheel lives on in Chicago at Navy Pier, with structural similarities and inspiration from Ferris's original wheel.
-Similar to the Chicago wheel, this Ferris wheel gives participants a 10- to 20-minute ride in an enclosed cart at a similar height to the original.
+Similar to the Chicago wheel, this Ferris wheel gives participants a 10- to 20-minute ride in an enclosed car at a similar height to the original.

-The original Chicago Navy Pier Ferris Wheel was modeled off of the Chicago Ferris Wheel and set on July 1, 1995, with 40 cars fitting six passengers in each one.
+The original Chicago Navy Pier Ferris Wheel was modelled on the Chicago Ferris Wheel and set on July 1, 1995, with 40 cars fitting six passengers in each one.
 The now Centennial wheel has enclosed cars at an elevated height closer to the original Chicago Wheel.